Reisen/tensor/README.md

     of failures at all.

   - [Reaching Agreement in the Presence of Faults][source6]
-    This was the first tiem Lamport considered failures.
+    This was the first time Lamport considered failures.
 In particular he was still only considering a single PC with multiple processors, and how a multi-core algorithm using message passing could handle failures.
 This was the first time the figures `2n+1` and `3n+1` for handling failures are presented.

-    This is the paper that won Lamport the Djikstra Award.
+    This paper won Lamport the Djikstra Award.

   - [The Byzantine Generals Problem][source7]
-    This is where Lamport finally extracted the concept of purely arbitrary, or even attacker behaviour in a system.
-And how to approach it.
+    This is where Lamport finally extracted the concept of _completely_ arbitrary failure in a distributed system.
 It's the first time the problem is presented in the context of intentional attack (hence the reformulation of the problem with soldiers).

   - [Synchronizing Clocks in the Presence of Faults][source8]
     One of the conclusions from the previous paper is that an actual solution